Ron Fellows: NASCAR

 In 2004, Fellows had one of his greatest performances.
 Because qualifying was cancelled due to rain, the lineup for the Watkins Glen event was decided by owner-points.
 Fellows started 43rd and finished second behind winner Tony Stewart.
 Fellows did challenge Stewart on the final restart but all of his speed was worn out by his charge through the field.
+Fellows later revealed, in a 2025 interview, that he was once again offered the No. 1 ride full-time for 2005 and beyond; he declined the offer because of his tremendous success with the Corvette Racing program, combined that he would have been one of the oldest rookies in the Cup Series, when it would have been harder for him to transition from sports-car racing to stock car racing.

-The following season, Ron contested the 2005 Telcel Motorola 200 in Mexico City, for the inaugural Busch Series race there, driving the No. 87 NEMCO Motorsports Chevy.
+The following season, Fellows contested the 2005 Telcel Motorola 200 in Mexico City, for the inaugural Busch Series race there, driving the No. 87 NEMCO Motorsports Chevy.
 He ended up finishing 41st after blowing an engine early on.

 In 2005 and 2006, Fellows drove the No. 32 car for Cal Wells and PPI Motorsports at Infineon and Watkins Glen.
 After starting 43rd at Sonoma he finished eighth.
 In 2006, Fellows had originally finished 10th during the AMD at the Glen, but was penalized thirty seconds, hours after the race ended, for having illegally made passes through the "bus stop".
 The Tide team later closed up shop after the year was over, throwing Fellows out of his part-time ride.

 In 2007, Fellows joined Hall of Fame Racing as driver for the road races.
 In a similar performance to the 2003 Infineon race, Fellows led a bit of the race after passing in a three-wide move, and lost the lead after having to pit during a caution.
 Fellows finished fifteenth.
 After starting 26th at Watkins Glen, Fellows moved up to fourth.
 Fellows probably would have had a shot at the win had he not gotten a speeding on pit road penalty on lap 55 and had to restart fortieth.
 But in a challenging rough drive through the field, Fellows finished fourth.